-THE BILL LADING PARAMETERS, A NOTABLE SECTION FOR EACH FREIGHT
+THE BILL LADING PARAMETERS, A NOTABLE SECTION FOR TRADE PARTIES ROLE

-Our analysis about the bill lading parameters actually focuses on components of a bill of lading document that individuals aiming or already in the freight ecosystem should have a firm knowledge of.
-And also, the terms ‘bill lading’ in this post actually meant the ‘bill of lading’ – however, it will be used occasionally based on the fact that the search engine optimization purposes (SEO) are taken into account.
+Our analysis regarding the bill lading parameters underscores the significance of components of a bill of lading document that individuals aiming, or already in the trade ecosystem should have a firm knowledge of.
+For this article, the term ‘bill lading’ in this post points to the ‘bill of lading’ which will be used occasionally for obvious reasons.

 These parameters, which in some cases are abbreviated, are very vital in this sphere of global trade and its logistics.
-Note, it’s important these components are analyzed in detail until we are done with the bill of lading document.
-While in this post, our analysis would include the master bill of lading (MBL), house bill of lading (HBL), and lastly, the draft copy bill of lading, while the latter is used solely for logistics purposes.
+Note it’s important these components are analyzed in detail until we are done with the bill of lading document.
+In this post, our analysis would include the master bill of lading (MBL), house bill of lading (HBL), and lastly, the draft copy bill of lading, while the latter is used solely for logistics purposes.

 I think the image of the bill of lading document used above will serve the purpose of our analysis, though, we thought to add maybe one or two more, but will no longer apply in this post.
 So, let’s skip that while we proceed.

 This is practically a firm or an individual that sends freight.
-The freight originates from this person or firm, while on the bill of lading top left corner lies or bear the firm’s detail, such as the name, address, and other contact information.
+The freight originates from this person or firm, while on the bill of lading top left corner lies or bears the firm’s details, such as the name, address, and other contact information.

 This is the actual owner of the goods, while in some cases this section or column may be enclosed with a bank detail as the sponsor through which the goods were purchased.
 However, this is a section that requires the name of the consignee, home or company’s address, email, and phone contact.
-This section falls below the shipper’s column at the left-hand-side.
-The consignee’s name in this section (excluding shipment sponsored by a bank) is often contacted by the agent (liner or shipping company) at the port of unloading (destination) prior to the arrival of the vessel for cargo delivery purposes.
+This section falls below the shipper’s column on the left-hand side.
+The consignee’s name in this section (excluding shipment sponsored by a bank) is often contacted by the agent (liner or shipping company) at the port of unloading (destination) before the arrival of the vessel for cargo delivery purposes.

 NOTE: Contact details of a shipping company at the port of destination may equally appear here, and this is only applicable for less than container load (LCL) shipments.
 The aim is to enable the shipping company with their logistics operation (documentation and retrieval process) of the container to their container freight station (CFS) or warehouse, carried out with the aid of their license known as ‘bond’ coupled with transshipment form, used only for foreign goods transfer.